BMW S1000XR (2020 - on) Review

 There’s instant thrust, seemingly regardless of revs or gear.
 It doesn’t use the RR’s variable-valve ShiftCam system but doesn’t need it: there’s up to 10% more corner-exit clout than the sportsbike, yet still enough top-end power to make your eyes swivel.

-This 165-horse peak is the same as the earlier S1000XR, which was already a mighty device.
+Peak power is the same as the earlier S1000XR, which was already a mighty device.
 This version’s additional flexibility is hard to notice without a back-to-back, but it’s undoubtedly a serious unit.
 It’s the sort of bike where you saunter around on part throttle and still look like a speed-mad terrorist to other road users.

 Reliability & build qualityNext up: Value